justingamble/nfl_rushing/README.md

 - Browser testing was done with Google Chrome.
 - This application loads data into a PostgreSQL database, and queries from it.
 [asdf](https://github.com/asdf-vm/asdf)
-### File Parsing and Loading
+#### File Parsing and Loading
-- Elixir code used to implement the initial parsing and loading.
+- Elixir code implements the initial parsing and loading.
 The code for the file loading is in [lib/nfl_rushing/player_stats/player_load.ex](https://github.com/justingamble/nfl_rushing/blob/main/lib/nfl_rushing/player_stats/player_load.ex) .
 Advantages of using
 Elixir for this task:
     - Unit tests to confirm the `player_load.ex` works as expected.
-(Tests are [here](https://github.com/justingamble/nfl_rushing/blob/main/test/nfl_rushing/player_load_test.exs), and work with [this sample data](https://github.com/justingamble/nfl_rushing/blob/main/test/nfl_rushing/fake_player_data.json)) see here)
+(Tests are [here](https://github.com/justingamble/nfl_rushing/blob/main/test/nfl_rushing/player_load_test.exs) and work with [this sample data](https://github.com/justingamble/nfl_rushing/blob/main/test/nfl_rushing/fake_player_data.json))
     - An easy-to-maintain Elixir pipeline for the loading
     tasks:
 ```elixir